 Is there a good way to cheat?

 It is true that sticking to a diet can be mentally exhausting and that you may need a break once in a while.
-Here are some things you can implement on your diet which might make you feel less guilty about your cheat day:
+Here are some things you can implement on your diet which might make you feel less guilty about your cheat days on diet:

 - You can ensure you do not go overboard by planning your cheat day.
 The same way you plan the diet days, cheat days should not be an exception.
 You can choose sweet but nutritious foods, or you can just make sure your portions are of adequate size;